 The top floor is dedicated to inspiring emerging talent and has held archival pieces by Lee Alexander McQueen and Burton.
 Unlocking Stories, the first of a series of exhibitions curated by Burton, explores the creative process behind the garments, and opened in February.
 This was followed by a second exhibition,Roses, a beloved house symbol, at the end of 2019.

-Founded in 1992 by the incredibly talented and uncompromising designer Lee McQueen, Alexander McQueen became one of the most respected fashion houses in the world in less than ten years.
+Founded in 1992 by the uncompromising and hugely talented designer Lee Alexander McQueen, in less than ten years the house became one of the most respected in the world

-Burton received global recognition as the designer of HRH the Duchess of Cambridge’s wedding dress in April 2011, and was also honoured as Designer of the Year at the British Fashion Awards in the same year.
-Time magazine listed her as one of its 100 most influential people in 2012 and Burton was awarded an Order of the British Empire (OBE) for her services to the British fashion industry in June 2012.
+Sarah Burton was presented with the CFDA International Award in 2019 and named Designer of the Year at the British Fashion Awards in 2012.
+That same year Timemagazine listed her as one of its 100 most influential people and she was awarded an OBE for services to the British fashion industry.

 In 2011, the Costume Institute at the Metropolitan Museum of Art in New York organised the retrospective Savage Beauty to recognise Lee Alexander McQueen’s achievements.
 In 2015 the V&A hosted the exhibition, adding a brand new ‘London’ gallery as well of several of Sarah Burton’s designs.
 It was to become the most visited exhibition in the museum’s history.